Okay, not quite 10 million.

 You can take public buses to get there or split a Didi with friends.

-(Didi is an Uber equivalent and one of the best apps to have when traveling around China).
+(Didi is an Uber equivalent and one of the best China travel apps).

 Be cautious when taking a taxi such a long distance as the driver may ask you to pay an additional cost to cover their return journey to the city.

 There are plenty of beach trips regularly organized by local groups.
 Or, if you’re part of a big group, you could also chip in for a minibus or van.

 These beaches are the easiest to get to from Shenzhen.
 Unfortunately, this also means they’re the most popular so expect lots of people.

 There are plenty of sun loungers and umbrellas to rent, although there is only a small area in which you’re allowed to swim.

 These beaches are a little further from the city, but more popular among foreigners.
 I think perhaps because they’re a little quieter overall.

 My favorite of all the beaches in Shenzhen is Dongchong.
 At this one, you can rent surfboards, paddles boards and kayaks as well as take a trip on a banana boat.
 The waves are generally less than ideal for the seasoned surfer, but fun nonetheless.